 False Arrest or Imprisonment - California Law Overview

 Under California law, the civil versions of “false arrest” and “false imprisonment” are the same tort: false arrest is considered simply “one way of committing a false imprisonment.”
 Watts v.
 Cnty. of Sacramento, 256 F.3d 886, 891 (9th Cir.
 2001).
-This cause of action might often be brought as a companion to a claim under federal law for an unreasonable detention in violation of the Fourth Amendment.
+This cause of action will sometimes be brought as a companion to a claim under federal law for an unreasonable detention in violation of the Fourth Amendment.

 The elements of this tort, under California law, are (1) the nonconsensual, intentional confinement of a person, (2) without lawful privilege, and (3) for an appreciable period of time, however brief.
 Young v.
 Cnty. of Los Angeles, 655 F.3d 1156, 1169 (9th Cir.
 2011).
 The core jury instructions are CACI Nos.
 1401 and 1402.